-As the fuel involved is mains gas, the only operational activities at the site will be periodic visits by mobile engineers and Distribution Network Owner personnel.
+The only operational activities at the site will be periodic visits by mobile engineers and Distribution Network Owner personnel.

-The existing access and proposed internal access road will facilitate assess and egress to the site.
+The existing access and proposed internal access road will facilitate assess and egress to the site such that no vehicle will be required to stand or manoeuvre on the public highway.
+Additionally, parking for the mobile engineer will be provided within the application site.